files-community/files-community.github.io/docs/articles/performance-settings.md

 # Performance Settings

-You can improve your performance by modifying the following settings in the `Experimental` settings page.
+You can improve the performance of Files by modifying the following settings in the `Experimental` settings page.

 **Cache files and folders**